digital-work-lab/theses/index.md

 ## 6. Grading and feedback session

 The thesis advisor (professor) grades the thesis based on the predefined [criteria](docs/evaluation.html).
-Grades are entered by the examination office.
+The examination office enters the grades.
 You can check the grade via FlexNow.

-Afterward we provide feedback on the thesis and explain the grading.
+Afterward, we provide feedback on the thesis and explain the grading.
 A short summary is stored on our [feedback page](docs/feedback.html) if you agree.

 {: .text-center}